-1. Tetanus and Diphtheria (Td).
+Tetanus and Diphtheria (Td).
 Students must document a Td immunization series and a booster within ten years of enrollment.

-- 2. Rubeola (Measles).
-Students must document two doses of live virus measles vaccine given at least 30 days apart, on or after their first birthday (after 3/21/63\) unless (a) they have a physician's certificate which states that they have had measles prior to January 1, 1994, (b) they were born prior to 1/1/57, or (c) they have documentation of a titer indicating they are immune. - 3.
+Rubeola (Measles).
+Students must document two doses of live virus measles vaccine given at least thirty days apart, on or after their first birthday (after 3/21/63\) unless (a) they have a physician's certificate which states that they have had measles prior to 1/1/94, (b) they were born prior to 1/1/57, or (c) they have documentation of a titer indicating they are immune.

 Rubella (German Measles).
 Students must document that they have had one dose of live virus vaccine on or after their first birthday (after 6/9/69\) unless (a) they have documentation of a titer indicating they are immune, or (b) they will be fifty years old before they enroll.
-History of the disease is not acceptable. - 4.
+History of the disease is not acceptable.

 Mumps.
 Students must document that they have had one dose of live virus mumps vaccine on or after their first birthday (after 12/28/67\) unless (a) they were born before 1/1/57, or (b) they have documentation of a titer indicating they are immune.
-History of the disease is not acceptable. - 5.
+History of the disease is not acceptable.

 Polio.
-Students must document that they have had trivalent polio vaccine unless they will be eighteen years old or older when they enroll.
-A booster is recommended for students traveling to countries where polio is endemic. - 6.
-Tuberculin skin test.
-The test is required within twelve months of the University registration date if (a) the student has been exposed to tuberculosis or (b) the student's home country is other than United States, Australia, New Zealand, Canada, Western Europe or Japan.
-If the student is known to be tuberculin-positive or if the test result is positive, attach record of treatment. - \ Indicates date the vaccine was licensed by the FDA.
-Combination vaccines have different licensure dates.
+Students must document that they have had a trivalent polio vaccine series and a booster on or after their fourth birthday unless they will be eighteen years old or older when they enroll.

+Tuberculin Skin Test.
+The test is required within twelve months if (a) the student has been exposed to tuberculosis or (b) the student's home country is other than the United States, Australia, New Zealand, Canada, Western Europe, or Japan.
+If the student is known to be tuberculin-positive or if this test is positive, attach a record of treatment.

+\ Indicates date the vaccine was licensed by the FDA.
+Combination vaccines have different licensed dates.